 (f) Logistical details for the initial Mass Transition project coordination call, which will be scheduled for the same or the next Business Day, as noted earlier.
 If the Mass Transition is initiated on a Business Day prior to a weekend or ERCOT holiday the initial project coordination call must be scheduled for the same Business Day.

-In addition, ERCOT is responsible for the communications to the impacted customers, informing them of the event through an official Commission seal postcard, and either an automated phone call and/or an email based on the contact information available to ERCOT as provided by the Defaulting CR.
+In addition, ERCOT is responsible for outreach and communications to the impacted customers, informing them of the event through an official Commission seal postcard, and either an automated phone call and/or an email based on the contact information available to ERCOT as provided by the Defaulting CR.

-ERCOT will also calculate the ESI ID allocation between the VREPs and LSPs.
+ERCOT also calculates the ESI ID allocation between the VREPs and LSPs.
 This process is described in detail in PUCT Substantive Rule 25.43.
 Allocations are made for each customer class in each POLR area or TDSP territory.

 ERCOT is responsible for managing the daily activities and transactions of market participants throughout the event.